Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Problem Setup and Proposed Method

-\item \textbf{Gradient and feasible direction tracking:} Since the information of gradients and normal vectors is distributed among agents in decentralized optimization, global variables, such as a full gradient or a globally feasible direction, cannot be computed but instead tracked by a so-called tracking protocol.
-We develop a novel tracking technique that originates from the variance reduction methods proposed for stochastic optimization, where a variable acts as the algorithm's memory and keeps track of the average (global) gradient~\cite{Defazio2014, Johnson2013}.
-In our algorithm, $\bg^v$ plays this role.
-To be more precise, note that the term $\bd^v_k=\nabla f^v(\bx^v_k) + \frac{1}{\mu}\left(\bz^v_{k+1} - \bx^v_{k+1} \right)$ is a combination of the local gradients and normal vectors to local constraints, corresponding to individual terms in the global optimality condition \eqref{eq: optimality_cond}.
-We may interpret the relations in \eqref{eq: g_update} and \eqref{eq: h_update} as a dynamical system with state vectors $(\bg^v,\bh^v)$ and the input $\bd^v$, where the goal is to achieve $\bg^v_k=\bd^v_k$ and $\sum_v\bg^v_k=\bzero$.
-In this case, $\bzero=\sum_v \bg^v= \sum_v (\nabla f^v(\bx^v) + \partial I_{S^v}(\bx^v))$ providing \eqref{eq: optimality_cond}, hence optimality, when consensus is reached.
-Fulfilling this goal in a distributed way is not straightforward.
-The vector $\bh^v$ is introduced for this reason as we explain next.
+Since the information of gradients and normal vectors is distributed among agents, global variables, such as a full gradient or a global feasible direction, cannot be computed locally.
+Instead, it is common to track them by a so-called tracking protocol~\cite{xin2018linear}.
+By \eqref{eq: g_update} and \eqref{eq: h_update}, we develop a novel tracking technique using $\bg^v, \bh^v$ variables.
+Note that the term $\bd^v_k=\nabla f^v(\bx^v_k) + \frac{1}{\mu}\left(\bz^v_{k+1} - \bx^v_{k+1} \right)$ in \eqref{eq: g_update} is a combination of the local gradients and normal vectors to local constraints, corresponding to individual terms in the optimality condition \eqref{eq: optimality_cond}.